2/20/2025

 Joe Gilliam

 Yeah, it did, Tom.
-And so let me break down kind of how to understand, I think, the fourth quarter and then certainly as we think more importantly, I think, the guidance looking forward.
-Specific to the latter part of your question, you know, we did see the new, you know, LCD restrictions slow our non-IDOS or STET growth, if you will, down to kind of the mid-single digits for the quarter.
+And so let me break down kind of how to understand, I think, the fourth quarter.
+And then certainly, as we think more importantly, I think the guidance looking forward.
+Specific to the latter part of your question, we did see the new LCD restrictions slow our non-IDOS or stint growth, if you will, down to kind of the mid-single digits for the quarter.
 Obviously, that was more than offset by, you know, the IDOS performance that I referenced in the first part of your question.
-And so as we think forward on the guidance around that specific point, and I'll save more color for, you know, other folks to ask the questions on, as we think about that guidance, you know, we do expect those LCD headwinds and the volatility that we told you all to expect, as well as the expiration of the hydrous royalty to generate, you know, flat to maybe even down low-single digit growth for our non-IDOS revenues in 2025.
-And so when you kind of put all that together, and again, we'll talk about it a bit more throughout the call, you'll see that implying our guidance is very healthy expectations around the IDOS franchise and really growing as we've made our way into 2025 and what we think we'll accomplish this year with IDOS.
+And so, as we think forward on the guidance around that specific point, and I'll save more color for, you know, other folks to ask the questions on, as we think about that guidance, you know, we do expect those LCD headwinds and the volatility that we told you all to expect as well as the expiration of the Hydrus royalty to generate flat to maybe even down low single-digit growth for our non-IDOS revenues in 2025.
+So when you kind of put all that together, and again, we'll talk about it a bit more throughout the call, you'll see that implying our guidance is very healthy expectations around the IDOS franchise and really growing as we've made our way into 2025 and what we think we'll accomplish this year with IDOS.

 speaker